mo7morad/Fundamentals_RoadMap/Fundamentals/Coding/README.md

 # Coding Section

-This folder contains all the problem-solving tasks, console applications, and desktop projects that I developed as part of the Fundamentals Roadmap.
+This folder contains all the Back-End code, problem-solving tasks, console applications, and desktop projects that I developed as part of the Fundamentals Roadmap.

 ---

-## Levels Overview
+## Overview

 | Level | Description |
 |---|---|